YOUR BEST DEFENSE IS A CALL AWAY

-Sentencing for Burglary and Residential Entry In Indiana
+What is the Sentencing for Burglary and Residential Entry in the State of Indiana?

 Sentencing guidelines for burglary depend on the circumstances of the offense.
 Someone could commit burglary with a gun or cause injuries, increasing the level of the felony and penalty.
 On the other hand, residential entry comes with one standard sentence, that of a level 6 felony, unless there are extenuating circumstances, in which case the charge may be reduced to a misdemeanor.

 Criminal trespass is another offense under the category of burglary.
 Indiana statute 35-43-2-2 defines it as when a person:

 - Intentionally or knowingly enters another person’s property even though the owner denied their entry.